 - Food Holder

 When I bring chicks home I just put them in a tub that you can buy at walmart one year I put newspaper on the bottom (which was a MESS!)
 Some type of bedding works better, we used corn cob bedding.
 They also need some kind of lighting to keep them warm, I used clip on light with a wire cage around it because of its safety feature.

 Like I said I used paper on the bottom of the tub and It worked out fine for the first 5.
 But the second batch… why oh why did I get so many chicks the second time.
 I’m adding paper every hour and it’s such a mess!
 I bought 10 silkies and hubs bought 6 more.

 Here is My Baby Chick Setup

-This is the newspaper setup, with plastic storage tub, chicken feeder, waterer and light.
+This is the newspaper (don’t use newspaper anymore) setup, with plastic storage tub, chicken feeder, waterer and this clamp on light.
 You need to make sure that the chicks drink.
 I like to put a patio block in there for the water, so it doesn’t spill and also when the feed and poo won’t get in the water so quickly.

 When to Move Chicks To Bigger Cage